oychang/cv/README.md

-# cv
+# resume

-This is my curriculum vitae (CV).
+This is my resume.
 There are many others like it, but this one is mine.